 Prices For Human Teeth In The 1800s

-If there wasn’t a profit in extracting teeth and selling them separately to the dentists, then believe you me, the body snatchers wouldn’t have done it.
+If there wasn’t a profit in extracting teeth and selling them separately to the dentists, then believe me, the body snatchers wouldn’t have done it.

 I’ve already mentioned some of the eye-watering amounts that could be made from the battlefields at Waterloo, but everyday dealings in teeth could prove just as lucrative and the demand for human teeth in the dentures of the rich was starting to drive prices for this commodity through the roof.